 Ones to Watch: Mosa Meat, The Netherlands; Shiok Meats, Singapore; SuperMeat and Aleph Farms in Israel; Perfect Day and Memphis Meats, USA

 Remember those plant-based meats we’ve spotted?
 They, along with dairy-free cheese, butter and milk, are being transformed by creative chefs and food makers into craveable vegan foods attracting all types of eaters.
 This trend brings tasty vegan fare that has been enjoyed in small shops and food venues to a larger, appreciative audience.
 It also reflects how food creatives have transformed regional cuisine favourites and familiar comfort foods by using only plants.

 Foods fulfilling our cravings include vegan tacos made from heritage Mexican vegetables and legumes; soul food from gumbo to po’boys to smoked brisket; BLTs and fried chicken; and sweet treats made from oat milk chocolate or cashew milk – all vegan.

 This is a sign of how more people than ever are committing themselves to eating lighter on the planet, with animal welfare front of mind and alongside personal health, but also interested in having their favourite regional, nostalgic and comfort foods as part of the package.

-Todo Verde, L.A., CA; Vegan Mob, Oakland, CA; Vegan Junk Food Bar, the Netherlands; Borough 22, London; Marks & Spencer Plant Kitchen brand, UK
+Ones to watch: Todo Verde, LA, CA; Vegan Mob, Oakland, CA; Vegan Junk Food Bar, the Netherlands; Borough 22, London; Marks & Spencer Plant Kitchen brand, UK